bmarti44/Cliste/README.md

 			var home = {};

+			/**
+			 * Implementation of hook.initialize()
-			// the initialze function gets called once when the server starts home.initialize = function () {
+			 * This will be called once when the server starts */ home.initialize = function () {
-				global.cliste.core.path.addPath({
-					'/home': {	// add a new virtual path
+				// add a new path for the home page global.cliste.core.path.addPath({
-						'type': 'module', // adding a new module, versus a theme 'name': 'home',  // the name of the module/theme 'template': 'getHTML'	// the name of the function that returns the content }
+					'/home': {
+						'type': 'module',
+						'name': 'home',
+						'template': 'getHTML'
+					}
 				});

-				global.cliste.core.alias.addAlias({
+				// add a new alias, and point it at the home page global.cliste.core.alias.addAlias({
-					'/': '/home'	// add an alias for /home
+					'/': '/home'
 				});

-				global.cliste.core.theme.addTheme({
+				// add a new theme for the home page global.cliste.core.theme.addTheme({
-					'home': {
+					'home': { // name it home
-						'parent': 'page',	// parent theme, gets passed the home theme 'view': global.cliste.core.file.getSource('module', 'home', 'template/home.handlebars'),
+						'parent': 'page', // make it's parent page.handlebars 'view': global.cliste.core.file.getSource('module', 'home', 'template/home.handlebars'), // set the view as the source of home.handlebars
-						'model': {	// the data model to pass to the handlebars template 'text': 'holy mowley'
+						'model': { // pass the model
+							'text': 'frontpage'
 						}
 					}
 				});

 			};

+			/**
+			 * Theme callback
+			 * @return {String}
+			 *		Return the HTML for the home page
+			 */
 			home.getHTML = function() {
-				return global.cliste.core.theme.process('home');	// use the themeing system to return the home theme };
+				return global.cliste.core.theme.process('home');
+			};

+			/**
+			 * Implementation of hook.config()
-			home.config = function () {
+			 * This will return configuration options for this module */ home.config = function () {
 				return {
-					'weight': 0		// set the weight, the order to execute the module };
+					'weight': 0
 				};
+			};

+			/**
+			 * Return the user module to the global scope
+			 */
-			module.exports = home;	// return the module back so we can make the functions accessible globally
+			module.exports = home;

 		}());